wyleyr/hankel1867tr/MARKUP.md

 The class `.sc` is used for text in small caps, e.g. proper names.

+The class `.pname` is used for names of named paragraphs (i.e., inline headings).

 The class `.text-small` is used for text set in small type.

 The class `.text-center` is used for centered text.